 If the employee has a disciplinary case to answer, how you word and describe the disciplinary allegations is a fundamental step in avoiding an unfair dismissal claim.

 The arrangements and conduct of the disciplinary hearing are key parts of a fair disciplinary procedure.
-Julie Temple and Simon Quantrill regularly help employer clients navigate the requirements of a particular case.
+Simon Quantrill and Katherine Sheerin regularly help employer clients navigate the requirements of a particular case.
 Their help can include drafting the invitation letter to the accused employee, recommending the contents of the hearing bundle, or giving guidance to the chair of the disciplinary panel about how to conduct the actual hearing and arrive at the right decision.
 They can advise on how best to respond to specific issues or problems, such as a compliant of bias.

 We can advise on the disciplinary hearing evidence and what issues the panel should take into account when reaching a decision about the employee’s conduct.
 We can help with the drafting of any written warnings or dismissal letters.

 When an employee appeals against a disciplinary hearing outcome we can advise on the merits and guide you on how the appeal should be handled.

 At any time during the disciplinary process, we can recommend how and when an offer of settlement could be made and on what terms.
 Our advice will always minimise the risks of any offer being misinterpreted or causing the employee to cry foul.